Three-dimensional almost Kenmotsu manifolds satisfying certain nullity conditions: Introduction

 \section{Introduction}

-The so-called nullity conditions on different kind of almost contact metric manifolds have known an increasing interest in the last 15 years and various recent papers have appeared on this topic.
-The first of such conditions, called $k$-nullity condition with $k\in\mathbb{R}$, appeared in literature with the introduction of the $k$-nullity distributions on an arbitrary Riemannian manifold.
-More recently, D. E. Blair, T. Koufogiorgos and B. J. Papantoniou have studied in \cite{BKP} a nullity condition, called $(k,\mu)$-nullity condition, on a contact metric manifold $(M^{2n+1},\varphi,\xi,\eta,g)$.
-Afterwards, a further generalization of this condition has been considered in \cite{GX1}, \cite{GX2}, \cite{KT}, by requiring that the Riemannian curvature $R$ of $g$ satisfies
+The so-called nullity conditions on different kinds of almost contact metric manifolds have known an increasing interest in the last 15 years and they were widely studied in various recent papers.
+In \cite{BKP} D. E. Blair, T. Koufogiorgos and B. J. Papantoniou introduced a nullity condition, called $(\kappa,\mu)$-nullity condition with $\kappa,\mu\in\mathbb{R}$, on manifolds endowed with a contact metric structure $(\varphi,\xi,\eta,g)$.
+Afterwards, a natural generalization of this condition has been considered in \cite{GX1}, \cite{GX2}, \cite{KT}, allowing $\kappa,\mu$ to be smooth functions.
+This means that the curvature of the Levi-Civita connection satisfies

-for all vector fields $X,Y$ and for some $k,\mu$ in the ring $\mathfrak{F}(M)$ of the smooth functions on $M$, where $h:=\frac{1}{2}\mathcal{L}_{\xi}\varphi$, $\mathcal{L}$ denoting the Lie differentiation.
-In particular, in \cite{KT} it is proved that only in dimension $3$ there are examples of contact metric manifold satisfying \eqref{nullitycond1} with $k,\mu$ non-constant functions.
-Such a problematic has been studied by P. Dacko and Z. Olszak in the setting of almost cosymplectic manifolds as well (\cite{DO1}).
+for all vector fields $X,Y$ and for some $\kappa,\mu$ in the ring $\mathfrak{F}(M)$ of the smooth functions on $M$, where $h:=(1/2)\mathcal{L}_{\xi}\varphi$, $\mathcal{L}$ denoting the Lie differentiation.
+In particular, in \cite{KT} it is proved that only in dimension $3$ there are examples of contact metric manifold satisfying (\ref{nullitycond1}) with $\kappa,\mu$ non-constant functions.
+This problematic has been studied by P. Dacko and Z. Olszak \cite{DO2} in the framework of almost cosymplectic manifolds as well.
+In this paper we deal with almost Kenmotsu manifolds, focusing mainly on the $3$-dimensional non-normal case.
+Normal almost Kenmotsu manifolds, known as Kenmotsu manifolds, are closely related with warped products of two Riemannian manifolds, which set up one of the classes of the Tanno's classification \cite{Ta1}.
+In general, the structure of normal almost contact metric manifolds of dimension $3$ have been recently further studied in \cite{DK}.

-In \cite{DP2} the authors studied almost Kenmotsu manifolds satisfying \eqref{nullitycond1} with $k,\mu\in\mathbb{R}$, proving that $h=0$ and $k=-1$.
-For this reason, they introduce and study a modified nullity condition involving the tensor $h'=h\circ\varphi$, which has been later generalized in \cite{PS2}, requiring that $\xi$ belongs to the generalized $(k,\mu)'$-nullity distribution, i.e. for all vector fields $X,Y$
+Almost Kenmotsu manifolds satisfying (\ref{nullitycond1}) with $\kappa,\mu\in\mathbb{R}$ were studied in \cite{DP2}, proving that $h=0$ and $\kappa=-1$.
+For this reason, a modified nullity condition involving the tensor $h'=h\circ\varphi$ was introduced and studied in the same paper.
+It has been later generalized in \cite{PS2}, requiring that $\xi$ belongs to the generalized $(\kappa,\mu)'$-nullity distribution, i.e. for all vector fields $X,Y$